GavRobbs/GTransforms/README.md

 As objects rotate, their local axes change.
 If not represented properly, this can lead to Gimbal lock.
 Quaternions avoid that because they use a 4th dimension.
 This transform system also includes a hierarchy of rotations from parents to children.
 Be careful not to confuse rotation around an axis with orbiting around a point:
 - When you rotate around an axis, the origin of the transform does not change position (eg. rotating a cube on the spot).
-- When you orbit around a point, the position does change (rotating the cube around the origin, this is more often than not what you're be thinking about).
+- When you orbit around a point, the position does change (rotating the cube around the origin, this is more often than not what you're thinking about).

 To clarify, if the parent has its own local rotation of 30 degrees around the y-axis and the child has its own local rotation of 45 degrees around the y-axis, the combined global rotation of the child is 75 degrees around the y-axis.
 This will not affect the position of the child, just the orientation/heading.

-To build the library without running the tests, turn on the GTRANSFORMS_NO_TESTS flag.
-Tests are done using Google Test.
+To build the library and run the tests, use -DGTRANSFORMS_BUILD_TESTS=ON.
+Tests are written using Google Test and run via ctest.

 ## Design Inspiration

-The primary design inspiration for this came from how Unity structures its Transform class.
+The primary design inspiration for this came from how Unity structures its Transform class, with a few touches from Godot.
 Mine isn't as feature complete, but I think I've learnt what I need to from it.
 I may extend it in the future if/when I build my own scene graph (likely with OpenGL).

 ## Changes